 This is an agreed-upon color transform which converts the image from the Working Color Space to the Display Color Space.
-Using an Output Transform - such as a creative display LUT designed by a colorist or DI facility, or even a default camera LUT like ARRI's 709 LUT — can not only serve as the base “look” of the show, but it protects and preserves the working color space and the full dynamic range it has to offer for color and VFX, and the eventual NAM and GAM archival assets.
+Using an Output Transform or “viewing LUT” — such as a creative LUT designed by a colorist or DI facility, or even a default camera LUT like ARRI’s 709 LUT — can not only serve as the base “look” of the show, but it protects and preserves the working color space and the full dynamic range it has to offer for color and VFX.

 Display Color Space

 In this example, the working color space is Log (logarithmic) and the display color space is Rec.
 709 / BT.1886.
 The Output Transform separates the two, and is only baked in for the Rec.
 709 / BT.1886 streaming master.
-The archival masters (NAM and GAM) remain in Log color space.
+The archival master (NAM) remains in Log color space.

 What Is The Value of Color Management?

+Confidence and trust in the color pipeline means that productions spend less time on support and troubleshooting and more time on creative decision making.
 Fixing or re-doing work due to color issues can be very expensive and time consuming.
 This is why it's so important for all parties in the production and post-production stages who are responsible for viewing, sending, receiving, and/or manipulating images to align on the color pipeline.
-The way an image is viewed and captured on-set, to the way dailies are processed, can greatly affect the quality, flexibility, and efficiency of work that happens in post-production.

 General Requirements for Proper Color Management